Archdiocese of Liverpool’s Synod 2020 Recommendations Published

 “The richness of the recommendations which have come out of this synod process we are journeying on together is great to see,” Archbishop McMahon notes.
 “They demonstrate the commitment shown by synod members – and indeed the whole archdiocese – particularly in what has been a very challenging year.
 I am very grateful for everyone’s continued participation, discernment, and prayer.”

-Around 500 Synod members will vote on these recommendations on 19 June 2021, and through the whole process the Synod members have been running events, holding discernment meetings, and have been reaching out beyond those we usually engage with.
+Around 500 Synod members voted on these recommendations on 19 June 2021, and through the whole process the Synod members have been running events, holding discernment meetings, and have been reaching out beyond those we usually engage with.

 It has been an exciting process of consultation and discernment and has resulted in over 25,000 submissions in the earlier ‘listening’ phase, and over 3,500 practical proposals put forward more recently.